Nuitka/Nuitka/README.rst

 Please visit the `mailing list page
 <http://www.nuitka.net/pages/mailinglist.html>`__ in order to subscribe the
 relatively low volume mailing list.
 All Nuitka issues can be discussed there.
+Also this is the place to stay informed of what's coming.

 Report issues or bugs
 ---------------------